-You might be under the impression that your Merrell hiking boots and your backpack are the most important tools in your hiking gear arsenal — but you can’t forget the role that a good pair of pants or leggings can play.
+You might be under the impression that your boots and backpack are the most essential tools in your hiking gear arsenal — but you can’t forget the role that a good pair of pants or leggings can play.

-The Prana Halle (via Amazon) boast their proprietary Stretch Zion fabric which is stretchy, moisture-wicking, and water resistant, offering a DWR coating.
+The Prana Halle boast their proprietary Stretch Zion fabric, which is stretchy, moisture-wicking, and water-resistant, offering a DWR coating.

 There are front hand pockets, back pockets, and a quick-stash pocket at the upper leg.

-If you’re looking for complete range of motion, these tights deliver in every way.
+If you’re looking for complete range of motion, the Fjallraven Abisko tights deliver in every way.

 The stretchy fabric is form-fitting with a full-length cut, offering protection from the sun and abrasive elements.

-The wide waistband of the Fjallraven tights (via Amazon) provides unmatched comfort beneath a backpack and a gusset allocates increased flexibility.
+The wide waistband of the Fjallraven tights provides unmatched comfort beneath a backpack and a gusset allocates increased flexibility.

-The Marmot Lobos (via Backcountry.com) are one of the highest quality three-in-one pants on the market.
+The Marmot Lobo’s convertible pants are one of the highest quality three-in-one pants on the market.